-If you just got engaged, your first instinct might be to open Google and type “how to plan a wedding.”
-We don’t blame you—planning your nuptials is certainly a big deal, and it’s unlike any other party you’re hosted before.
+If you just got engaged, your first instinct might be to open Google and type “how to start planning a wedding.”
+We don’t blame you—it’s a big deal to plan your nuptials, and it’s unlike any other party you’re hosted before.
 When you’re not sure where to start planning a wedding, narrowing down the first steps can feel downright overwhelming… but don’t worry.
 We’ve got you covered.

 Start Thinking Big Picture

-The minute you get engaged, everyone will be asking for your wedding date.
+The minute you get engaged, everyone will ask for your wedding date.
 In reality, though, you won’t be able to set an exact wedding date until other major decisions—like setting your budget—are made.
-But before you dive into the nitty-gritty details, we recommend thinking about the big picture vision you have for your wedding day.
+Rather than diving into the nitty-gritty details, we recommend thinking about the big picture vision.
 What time of year do you want to host your celebration?
 What wedding venue style sparks your interest?
 Are you drawn to intimate, outdoor boho parties, or would you rather have a glam formal affair at a chic city rooftop?
 How many people do you want to invite?
 These are key details to consider before you move forward with any decisions.
-“I always ask my couples to describe their perfect wedding day,” says Mary Thornton, founder of Connecticut-based stationery boutique and event planning company Party Party.
-“Is it casual?
-Formal?
-Large?
-Small?
-Do you prefer formal and elegant, or do you want a fun, casual dance party?
-Once that decision is made the other ones fall into place.”
+Other decisions will fall into place once you have an overall vision.

 Set a Wedding Budget

 It’s critical that setting your budget be the first step in planning your wedding.
-It might not be the most fun part of the process, but it’s a task that really needs to be completed first because it sets the rest of your wedding planning process into motion.
-The last thing you want is to fall in love with a venue, vendor, dress, etc., and realize it’s completely out of range.
-So sit down with your parents or other potential contributors to come up with a total budget, and then divide it up by vendor or service accordingly.
+Budgeting isn’t the most fun task, but it sets the rest of your wedding planning process into motion.
+It would be awful to fall in love with a venue, vendor, dress, etc., and realize it’s completely out of range.
+So sit down with your parents or other potential contributors to come up with a total budget.
+Then, divide it up by vendor or service accordingly.
+If you aren’t sure how to set a wedding budget, check out our “How to Set a Wedding Budget” Guide!

 Find Your Wedding Vision

-Before you try on a single wedding dress or tuxedo, book a reception band or sample a bite of wedding cake, determine the vision for your wedding.
-While you’ve already done some big picture ideating, now’s the time to really narrow down what you want your day to look like.
-Is it a candlelit evening in a mansion or a barefoot ceremony on a tropical beach?
-While you’re picturing your perfect wedding, here are some key questions to answer now: Will you have a big or small wedding?
-Will your party be outdoors or inside?
+Before you sample a bite of wedding cake or consider DJs, determine the vision for your wedding.
+Once you’ve done some big picture ideating, narrow down what you want your day to look like.
+Would you prefer a candlelit evening in a mansion or a barefoot ceremony on a tropical beach?
+While you’re picturing your perfect wedding, answer these key questions: Will you have a big or small wedding?
+Do you prefer indoor or outdoor?
+Are you inspired by a certain wedding style, like modern, classic, romantic, vintage, rustic, or all-out glam?
 Will it take place at home or at a special destination?
-Will you choose a specific theme, or are you inspired by a certain wedding style, like modern, classic, romantic, vintage, rustic, or all-out glam?

 Choose Your Attendants

 Your attendants do a lot more than just stand next to you on the day of the wedding.
-Now is the time to get them involved.
-While some couples opt not to have any attendants at all, especially if they’re having a casual event, most choose between 2 and 12 members of the bridal party.
+Get them involved now.
+While some couples opt not to have any attendants at all, most choose between 2 and 12 members of the bridal party.
 Look over these lists of responsibilities for bridesmaids and groomsmen before you make your final choices.
 If they live nearby, it’s nice to ask someone in person, but a phone call is fine for those who live far away.

 Find Venues for Ceremony and Reception

-Many popular venues and even the less conventional options are booked a year in advance, so the further in advance you start looking, the more likely you are to get the time, date, and cost that you’ve planned for.
+Many popular venues and even the less conventional options are booked a year in advance.
+The further in advance you start looking, the more likely you are to get the time, date, and cost that you’ve planned for.
 Get a free quote to book our venue.

 Get Support